Viceroyalty of the Río de la Plata: The early viceroyalty

 The conditions imposed by Spain on local commerce were high, but Charles III sought to lighten the burden.
 He allowed commerce through Buenos Aires on Spanish flag ships that were manned with Spanish naval officers.
 The ports of Buenos Aires and Montevideo were included in a list of Spanish ports allowed to trade with each other, certain Spanish American products were imported tax-free to Spain, and all the cities with ports were to be assigned Consulates or Tribunals of Commerce.
 This was not free trade, but a predecessor to what would develop.

 In the decade of 1778–1788, the commerce between Spain and Spanish America increased by nearly 700%.
 Buenos Aires was given a customs office in 1778, and Montevideo in 1789.
-Spanish policy still was directed at restricting Argentina commerce; the Empire banned the export of silver from Buenos Aires and tried to direct exports out of Potosí.
+Spanish policy still was directed at restricting Argentina's commerce; the Empire banned the export of silver from Buenos Aires and tried to direct exports out of Potosí.

 The system of corregimientos to mark the subdivisions of the territory was ended in 1782, and replaced with Intendencias by Charles III.
-The new system was intended to re-enforce the royal authority and promote centralization.
+The new system was intended to reinforce the royal authority and promote centralization.
 Buenos Aires had the main intendencia, and the other cities provincial ones.
 In 1778 Cevallos reinstated the Real Audiencia of Buenos Aires, by creating a new one; he maintained the Real Audiencia at Cochabamba.
 The Consulate of Commerce of Buenos Aires was authorized that year, but legal difficulties prevented its being established until 1794.

 In 1766, Spain acquired the French colony on the Falkland Islands, called Port St. Louis; after assuming effective control in 1767, it placed the islands under a governor subordinate to the Buenos Aires colonial administration.
-The expulsion of the British settlement in 1770 brought the two countries to the brink of war but a peace treaty allowed the British to return from 1771 until 1776, with neither side relinquishing sovereignty.
+The expulsion of the British settlement in 1770 brought the two countries to the brink of war but a peace treaty was offered by Spain "to restore the port and fort called Egmont, with all the artillery and stores, according to the inventory" which was accepted by Britain.
+However, neither side relinquished sovereignty over the Falklands.